 ProGenius Treatment Oil isn't a "work of pure genius" as claimed.
 Rather, it's just a very good blend of (mostly) non-fragrant plant oils for dry skin.
 Although the majority of oils in this waterless product are beneficial for dry skin and each is a rich source of antioxidants, this product is tough to recommend.
 Why?
-Because it contains two fragrant plant oils, including black cumin (Nigella sativa seed oil) which is known to cause contact dermatitis while the seed itself it toxic to human cells (Source: www.naturaldatabase.com).
+Because it contains Rosa damascena flower oil, a fragrant plant that has benefits and problems for skin due to its fragrance components.
 Although disappointing, it's further proof that just because an ingredient is natural doesn't mean it's better or safer for skin.
 In any event, despite the overall positive formula, you can see what we mean by it not being purely genius.

-If you'd like to add a facial oil to your skin-care routine, consider mixing some yourself from the non-fragrant options available at health food stores.
+If you'd like to add a facial oil to your skin-care routine this is an option, but you can also consider mixing non-fragrant options available at health food stores.
 That way, you're assured of only getting the good oils and not the problematic ones that seem so common in blended facial oils, though this one is far less fragrant than most.

 - Contains several very good, antioxidant-rich non-fragrant plant oils.